-94. FHFA Acting Director Edward DeMarco informed a Senate Committee that the "recent changes to the PSPAs, replacing the 10 percent dividend with a net worth sweep, reinforce the notion that the [Companies] will not be building capital as a potential step to regaining their former corporate status."
+- 120. Furthermore, as explained above, because of the payment-in-kind option available to FHFA and the Companies, the purported "circular dividend" problem was entirely illusory.
+Moreover, another option was floated that would have preserved Treasury's funding commitment-having a net worth sweep dividend kick in only if Treasury's funding commitment was drawn down to \$100 billion or less.
+Nevertheless, in 2012 the Agencies implemented the Administration's secret and unauthorized commitment to wipe out private shareholders by having the Companies enter into the Net Worth Sweep. - "recent changes to the PSPAs, replacing the 10 percent dividend with a net worth sweep, reinforce the notion that the [Companies] will not be building capital as a potential step to regaining their former corporate status."
 Edward J. DeMarco, Acting Director, FHFA, Statement Before the U.S. Sen. Comm. on Banking & Urban Affairs 3 (Apr.
 18, 2013).
 In its 2012 report to Congress, FHFA explained that it had begun "prioritizing [its] actions to move the housing industry to a new state, one without Fannie Mae and Freddie Mac."
 FHFA, 2012 REP. at 13.

 Thus, according to FHFA, the Net Worth Sweep "ensures all the [Companies'] earnings are used to benefit taxpayers" and "reinforces the fact that the [Companies] will not be building capital."

 Id. at 1, 13.
 In short, the Net Worth Sweep plainly is central to the FHFA's new plan to "wind[] up the affairs of Fannie and Freddie," Remarks of Edward J. DeMarco, Getting Our House in Order at 6 (Wash., D.C., Oct.
 24, 2013), and thus cannot be reconciled with the agency's statutory obligations as conservator of Fannie and Freddie.

-95. While purportedly waiting for Congress to initiate potential legislative action on Fannie and Freddie, FHFA has resolved to operate the Companies for the exclusive benefit of the federal government rather than for the benefit of the Companies themselves and their private stakeholders.
+- While purportedly waiting for Congress to initiate potential legislative action on 122.
+Fannie and Freddie, FHFA has resolved to operate the Companies for the exclusive benefit of the federal government rather than for the benefit of the Companies themselves and their private stakeholders.
 The Net Worth Sweep is only the most blatant manifestation of this egregious decision, which is reflected in numerous additional FHFA statements and actions.
 In short, while HERA directs FHFA to operate the Companies in a manner that rebuilds their capital and returns them to private control, FHFA has resolved to operate Fannie and Freddie with a view toward "minimiz[ing] losses on behalf of taxpayers," FHFA, A STRATEGIC PLAN FOR ENTERPRISE CONSERVATORSHIPS: THE NEXT CHAPTER IN A STORY THAT NEEDS AN ENDING 7 (Feb.
-21, 2012)-a goal that ignores a simple reality: no such losses have been incurred, and Treasury has currently realized a \$52 billion profit.
-Indeed, FHFA has made clear that its "overriding objectives" are to operate Fannie and Freddie to serve the federal government's policy goals of "[g]etting the most value for taxpayers and bringing stability and liquidity to housing finance" Id. at 21.
+21, 2012)-a goal that ignores a simple reality: no such losses have been incurred, and Treasury has to date realized an approximately \$54 billion profit.
+Indeed, FHFA has made clear that its "overriding objectives" are to operate Fannie and Freddie to serve the federal government's policy goals of "[g]etting the most value for taxpayers and bringing stability and liquidity to housing finance . . . " Id. at 21.
 Director Watt summed up the situation succinctly when stating that he does not "lay awake at night worrying about what's fair to the shareholders" but rather focuses on "what is responsible for the taxpayers."
-Nick Timiraos, FHFA's Watt 'Comfortable' with U.S. Sweep of Fannie, Freddie Profits, WALL STREET JOURNAL MONEY BEAT BLOG (May 16, 2014, 3:40 PM), http://goo.gl/Tltl0U.
+Nick Timiraos, FHFA's Watt 'Comfortable' with U.S. Sweep of Fannie, Freddie Profits, WALL STREET JOURNAL MONEY BEAT BLOG (May 16, 2014, 3:40 PM), http://goo.gl/Tltl0U. - 123.
+Following FHFA's lead, Fannie's management has publicly acknowledged that it does not routinely consider the interests of private shareholders when operating the company.